RfidResearchGroup/proxmark3/doc/new_frame_format.md

 Add automatically some communication delay in the `WaitForResponseTimeout` & `dl_it` timeouts.
 Only when using FPC, timeout = 2* empirically measured delay (FTDI cable).
-Empirically measured delay (FTDI cable) with "hw ping 512" :
+Empirically measured delay (FTDI cable) with "hw ping -l 512" :

        usb ⇒    6..
 32ms
     460800 ⇒   40..
 70ms